 Thankfully, a lot has changed.
 With the increased use of the Internet, homeowners have become wiser, know what questions to ask, use social media to read reviews, and are able to review a contractor's work before even calling.

-Jim Lufkin and Rick Mitchell invite you to review what their satisfied homeowners have to say about working with them, to view the many projects completed over the years, and to ask any questions that may help understand how L&M Construction takes care of each and every home as if it were their own.
+Jim Lufkin invites you to review what L&M's satisfied homeowners have to say about working with them, to view the many projects completed over the years, and to ask any questions that may help understand how L&M Construction takes care of each and every home as if it were their own.

-When you are ready for more information, please call Jim or Rick at 603.329.5099 and set up an on-site meeting to discuss your needs.
-They look forward to meeting you.
+When you are ready for more information, please call Jim at 603.329.5099 and set up an on-site meeting to discuss your needs.
+Jim looks forward to meeting you.